 - Scalability: Dropshipping makes it simple to grow your line of products and reach more customers without too many logistical headaches.

-- Dropshipping offers flexibility to entrepreneurs: as a past profitable business model that can be managed from anywhere, it offers a method of income that is unique compared to traditional business models.
+- Dropshipping offers flexibility to entrepreneurs: As a past profitable business model that can be managed from anywhere, it offers a method of income that is unique compared to traditional business models.

 Dropshipping disadvantages